 Common symptoms include the following:

 This list is not complete; you might have different or additional symptoms that your doctors find to be caused by your CBD.

 Typically, when applying for disability benefits, it's not enough to simply have a medically diagnosed condition.
 In most disability applications, the focus is on gathering enough information for the claims examiner to determine whether you're capable of working despite your health symptoms.

-But Social Security considers some conditions severe enough that the agency will award disability benefits for them after simply confirming the diagnosis.
+But the Social Security Administration (SSA) considers some conditions severe enough that the agency will award disability benefits for them after simply confirming the diagnosis.
 These conditions fall under what is called the "Compassionate Allowances" process.
 More than 600,000 people with extremely severe disabilities have been approved through this accelerated process, which can cut the time needed to award benefits from about four or five months to as short as a few weeks.

 The Compassionate Allowances list includes many rare diseases, cancers, and degenerative disorders that are considered exceptionally difficult to live with.
 As of 2020, corticobasal degeneration is one of the illnesses eligible for expedited processing under the Compassionate Allowances program.